Since the early 80’s a number of things have pushed best practices towards Trunk-Based Development, or away from it.

-The book was translated into 14 languages, and a bestseller, and was about practices that solidified withing Microsoft for a few years before.
+The book was translated into 14 languages, and a bestseller, and was about practices that solidified within Microsoft for a few years before.

 There’s a section in Microsoft Secrets dealing with Microsoft’s per-developer workflow using Source Library Manager (SLM) on a one-branch model (the book does not use the words trunk or branch).
-SLM (AKA “slime”) - an Internal Microsoft tool for source-control.
-That daily developer workflow was:
+SLM (AKA “slime”) - was an internal tool Microsoft used for source-control.
+The daily developer workflow with SLM was:

 - checkout (update/pull/sync or checkout afresh)

 - sync (update/pull)